yuorb/yuorb.github.io/src/tutorial/cl.md

 _[default CA]- STEM2/CPT-“compete.to.win”-ACCESSOR:IND-SLF:BEN-DEC_

-_“Hereʼs the winner! / We have a winner!”_
+_“Here’s the winner! / We have a winner!”_

 By declaring the winner, all the audiences now gained extra information.
 “We have a winner” is no longer just a logically true statement, but it changes the state for the addresses (audiences/ or the competitors themselves).